otrv4/otrv4/otrv4.md

 `phi'`.
 A static password shared by both sides can also be included.

-For example, a shared session state which higher-level protocol is XMPP, will look like this, for the initiator of the interactive DAKE:
+For example, a shared session state which higher-level protocol is XMPP, will look like this, for the initiator of the interactive DAKE (which is defined as the "receiver" by the responder of the interactive DAKE):

 ```
   phi = sender's instance tag || receiver's instance tag ||